Types of Green Jobs

 And then there are the same jobs that mean different things in different employment sectors.
 See what we mean?
 We also wanted to give you the lowdown on what all these jobs do, how much you can earn in the early years, and what are the good bits and not-so-good bits about these roles.

-So we have grouped example jobs by type of job, and then type of employer, to help you explore about what kind of green job for nature might be right for you.
-Most of the examples on this website are entry-level or mid-level roles but we have included some more senior roles to give you a flavour of where your career can take you.
-Use the links below to find out more.
+So we have grouped example jobs by type of job, and then the type of employer, to help you explore about what kind of green job for nature might be right for you.
+Many of the examples on this website are entry-level or mid-level roles but we have included some more senior roles to give you a flavour of where your career can take you.

 Advisers play a key role in helping people and organisations, including farmers, businesses, local authorities and land managers, manage their land and development projects in ways that protect and enhance nature.